 - Get support - If you do feel down or worried, you can still talk to your health visitor, GP or midwife.
 Your feelings matter and it's ok to not be ok.
 We all need a bit of support from time to time so don't ever feel like you can't ask for help when you need it.
 Services are running differently during the pandemic, so it is important that you contact them by telephone in the first instance.
 (See local sources of support below).

 It's not just mums

 It's not just new and expectant mums who may be struggling with their mental health and wellbeing, partners and family may struggle too.
 You may have heard of postnatal depression and your first thought will probably be of a new mum adjusting to life as a parent, but did you know partners and family can suffer too?
-NCT have outlined 10 things you should know about postnatal depression in partners which you can read here.
+NCT have outlined 10 things you should know about postnatal depression in partners.

 Finding other parents and groups

 Finding other new parents and sharing your experiences can be really great for your mental wellbeing.
-There are lots of local virtual groups to join.
-Why not check out the virtual Family Hub.
+There are lots of local groups to join.
+Why not check out your local Family Hub.